SELab-2/OSOC-6/serverSetup.md

 ```
 Follow the steps in the command line.

-Congratulations, you now have an up and running instance of our backend and frontend, both with SSL certificate!
+Congratulations, you now have an up and running instance of our back end and front end, both with SSL certificate!